-Site surveillance inspections are undertaken by Fisheries Officers to ensure lease and licence holders comply with the Act, associated Acts, Regulations, policies and specific lease and licence conditions, to investigate complaints from the public, or to ensure appropriate rehabilitation of surrendered or expired sites.
+Site surveillance inspections are undertaken by PIRSA Fisheries and Aquaculture to ensure lease and licence holders comply with the Act, associated Acts, Regulations, policies and specific lease and licence conditions, to investigate complaints from the public, or to ensure appropriate rehabilitation of surrendered or expired sites.
 Surveillance activities include:

-- Site inspections are required to be undertaken by a minimum of two Fisheries Officers. - Marine compliance inspections involve photographing and plotting the site markers to ensure compliance with lease and licence conditions and spatial description (includes compliance with navigational standards and lease performance criteria) of the site by Fisheries Officers. - Reports made to PIRSA Fisheries and Aquaculture subsequent to compliance inspections outline any compliance issues with a site and include photographs and site waypoints. - Follow up inspections are required for sites that have identified compliance issues.
-These inspections are carried out within a reasonable timeframe, with due consideration of the risks to other users of the waters or resource.

-Inspections are also undertaken on sites that have been or are due to be, rehabilitated by lease or licence holders or contractors of lease and/or licence holders on an as required basis.
+- Site inspections are required to be undertaken by Fisheries Officers. - Marine compliance inspections require a minimum of two officers and a suitable vessel to complete each inspection.
+They also involve photographing and plotting the site markers to ensure that it is in compliance with lease and licence conditions and spatial description (includes compliance with navigational standards and lease performance criteria) of the site by Fisheries Officers. - Reports made to PIRSA Fisheries and Aquaculture subsequent to compliance inspections outline any compliance issues with a site and include photographs and site waypoints. - Follow-up inspections are required for sites that have identified compliance issues.
+These inspections are carried out within a reasonable timeframe, with due consideration of the risks to other users of the waters or resource. - Inspections are also undertaken on sites that have been or are due to be, rehabilitated by lease or licence holders or contractors of lease and/or licence holders on an as required basis.

-Fisheries Officers respond to various reactive compliance issues that arise from reports by members of the public and other government agencies, from issues observed during environmental monitoring programs, or from aquaculture lease and licence holders, in regard to operational infrastructure, interactions with protected species, aquaculture stock, escape events and possible disease outbreaks.
+Fisheries Officers respond to various reactive compliance issues that arise from reports by members of the public and other government agencies, from issues observed during environmental monitoring programs or from aquaculture lease and licence holders, in regard to operational infrastructure, interactions with protected species, aquaculture stock, escape events and possible disease outbreaks.

-PIRSA Fisheries and Aquaculture investigate licence holders for failure to submit EMP reports and these may result in the issuing of an expiation notice.
+PIRSA Fisheries and Aquaculture Services expiate licence holders for failure to submit EMP reports.